AyalaVirtual/ChristmasPlanner-BackEnd/README.md

-# Christmas Planner Back-End
+# Handmade Holidays Hub Back-End

-The Christmas Inspiration API is a RESTful service designed to help users find inspiration for DIY Christmas ornaments, decorations, gift ideas, and stocking stuffers.
+This DIY holiday inspiration API is a RESTful service designed to help users find inspiration for DIY Christmas ornaments, decorations, gift ideas, and stocking stuffers.
 This API empowers users to explore, contribute, and customize various Christmas-themed projects and concepts, making holiday planning and creativity a delightful experience.

 ## About the Christmas Inspiration API